wxxxcxx/oc-dt-monitor/README.md

     oc-dt-monitor [FLAGS] [OPTIONS] --tenant-id <tenant-id> [SUBCOMMAND]

 FLAGS:
-        --clean    Use clean output (Only output the used data transfer) -d, --debug    Activate debug mode
+    -a, --auto-stop    Stop instance(s) when the data transfer reaches the threshold --clean        Use clean output (Only output the used data transfer) -d, --debug        Activate debug mode
     -h, --help         Prints help information

 OPTIONS:
-    -a, --auto-stop <auto-stop>        Stop instance(s) when the data transfer reaches the threshold [env:
-                                       OCDTM_AUTO_STOP=]
     -c, --config <config>              The oci config path [env: OCDTM_CONFIG=]  [default: ~/.oci/config] --instances <instances>...
 Instance ids that need to be stopped, if not specified, all instances will be stopped by default [env: OCDTM_STOP_INSTANCES=]